Play School (New Zealand TV series): Synopsis

 Today, Big Ted, Manu, Jemima, and Humpty are part of a collection at the Museum of New Zealand Te Papa Tongarewa in Wellington, New Zealand.
 The museum also has a large collection of clothing and props from the show.
 Little Ted's head was blown from his body by the film crew after the completion of the final series.
 The body can be seen at the Otago Settlers Museum in Dunedin while the head remains in private ownership.
 The original clock from the series was discovered at a library in Invercargill in August 2009.

 In 2005, TV2 started to screen the Australian version of Play School.
-It features New Zealand presenter Jay Laga'aia who has been on the show since 2000, though the Australian version is significantly different from the New Zealand version, which was similar to the British format of the seventies and eighties.
+It features New Zealand presenter Jay Laga'aia who has been on the show since 2000, though the Australian version is significantly different from the New Zealand version, which was similar to the British format of the 70s and 80s.

 Cast

 The founding presenters were Waric Slyfield and Janet (née Chaafe) Milne.
 They presented most of the programmes made in the first year of production (1972), with some presented by Ken Rea and Val Lamond.
 Waric and Janet were joined the following year by Jan Johnstone, Ray Woolf and Elizabeth Rogers.